massenz/distlib/README.md

 __Gossip__

-At regular intervals, a gossiper will pick at random from the list of `Alive` peers one server, to which it will send a `SwimReport` containing __only__ the changes since the last report that was sent out (regardless of _who_ it was send out to), as gossipers do not care much for old news.
+At regular intervals, a gossiper will pick at random from the list of `Alive` peers _k_ server, to which it will send a `SwimReport` containing __only__ the changes since the last report that was sent out (regardless of _who_ it was send out to), as gossipers do not care much for old news.